egison/egison/design/type-pm-compatibility.md

 solver does not warn.
 The first rule applies only at the explicit slot-use boundary and is not matcher capability evidence.

-Capability-origin violations, generic `Matcher`/`MatcherSlot` crossing, same-head nested matcher mismatches, and implicit tuple-to-slot decomposition remain hard errors.
+Generic `Matcher`/`MatcherSlot` crossing, incompatible ground capability heads, and implicit raw-product conversion remain hard errors.
 In particular, the ground capability `Any` of a value `Matcher Any tau` cannot witness a structured capability, and no extension rule may replace a capability failure with capability `Any` or an unconstrained variable.

 Recursive matcher uses do not select an extension merely because they pass through an alias or ordinary function application.
 They use the A/R rule in